 Rebuild VA Grant Fund (Rebuild VA) has expanded its eligibility criteria to allow more small businesses and nonprofits to apply.
 Any small business or nonprofit with $10,000,000 or less in gross revenue OR 250 or fewer employees may now apply.
 Learn more here.

-Virginia’s Department of Labor and Industry’s (DOLI) Worker Safety Board has voted to repeal the workplace safety standard adopted in 2020 and the Administration has released guidance for businesses instead.
-DOLI offers free and confidential consultation and training services as well as free online materials to help businesses comply with COVID-19 standards.
-Virginia’s Department of Labor and Industry (DOLI) has adopted a new workplace safety standard to limit the spread of COVID-19 in the workplace.
-DOLI offers free and confidential consultation and training services as well as free online materials to help businesses comply with COVID-19 standards.
+Virginia’s Department of Labor and Industry’s (DOLI) Worker Safety Board repealed the workplace safety standard adopted in 2020 and the Administration has released guidance for businesses.
+DOLI offers free and confidential consultation and training services to help businesses comply with all workplace safety standards.

 Northern Virginia Regional Commission COVID-19 Data Dashboard

-Story maps and dashboards, with Interactive mapping applications and demographics down to the census tract, have been created by the Northern Virginia Regional Commission.
+Story maps and dashboards, with interactive mapping applications and demographics down to the census tract, are being maintained by the Northern Virginia Regional Commission.
 Visit it here.